Top Tips Dressing for the Holidays: Ladies

 Tip 1: It’s always better to overdress than underdress.
 Women are often concerned about overdressing, but that should never be a problem.
 Better to look fabulous than look like you’re ready to go grocery shopping.

 Tip 2: Keep it simple.
 Whether it’s color choice, pattern, or ensemble, keeping it simple and elegant as a Silver Sager is always the better option.
-Simple color choices for the holidays include blacks, greens, whites and reds.
+Simple color choices for the holidays include blacks, dark greens, whites and reds.
 If choosing a patterned dress, skirt, or top, keep the pattern simple.
 Avoid all tacky holiday, cartoon, or animal patterns.

 Tip 3: No bows or bold colors.
 As a Silver Sager, bows are a bit dated, and bold colors for the holidays other than those mentioned above can look silly during the holidays.
 However, regardless if you’re more of a warm-tone or cool-tone woman, keeping the color monochromatic with just a splash of color is best during the holidays.
 If you want hot pink, add it to your scarf rather than to the whole dress.
 Classic elegance is best.